nicklasfrahm/netadm/README.md

   ARP cache by performing a MAC address lookup of the host via the host IP.
-This happens on the the first interaction or, I assume, when the cache naturally, which appears to be every 5 minutes or so.
+This happens on the the first interaction or, I assume, when the cache expires naturally, which appears to be every 5 minutes or so.

 Usage:
   nsdp [flags]